WinstonLumWeiLun/ID-Assignment-2/README.md

 **Website's Status**
 1. Contact Form:
     - Navigate to the "Contact" Page successfully
     - Try to submit the empty form and verify that an error message about the required fields appears.
-(There will be no Error Message displaying out, still working on it.
+(There will be no Error Message displaying out.
 Have to refresh the page and fill in the correct required fields.)
     - Try to submit the empty form and verify that an error message about the required fields appears.
-(There will be no Error Message displaying out, still working on it.
+(There will be no Error Message displaying out.
 Have to refresh the page and fill in the correct required fields.)
     - Try to submit the form with an invalid email address and verify that a relevant error message appears.
-(There will be no Error Message displaying out, still working on it.
+(There will be no Error Message displaying out.
 Have to refresh the page and fill in the correct required fields.)
-    - Try to submit the form with all inputs valid and verify that a success message appears. (working)
+    - Try to submit the form with all inputs valid and verify that a success message appears.

 2. Quiz/Game:
     - Navigate to the "Quiz" Page successfully